asmaa-2ahmed/mobile_controlled-_smart_home/README.md

 ## Mobile Application (Flutter)
 - Developed using Flutter with Firebase for secure user authentication.
+- Firebase authentication is implemented with the help of a tutorial video, which can be found [here](https://youtu.be/T96Pue6ePGA?si=Dj3dLEzNrgEKcAcn).
 - User-friendly interface to control the home’s safety door and lights.

 ## Simulation (Proteus)